 Nearly 30 Idahoans of all stripes gathered Saturday, May 12, in Riggins to welcome Idaho’s salmon home.

-Riggins outfitters Gary and Barb Lane have been organizing their Sacred Salmon Ceremony annually for 18 years.
-The event is designed to set aside intentional time and energy to welcome the salmon back to their natal Idaho waters.
+Riggins outfitters Gary and Barb Lane have been organizing what they call the Sacred Salmon Ceremony annually for 18 years.
+It's designed to set aside intentional time and energy to welcome the salmon back to their natal waters.

-Gusty winds whipped across the swirling eddy at Spring Bar upstream of Riggins as men and women prepared boats for four circular laps of the big eddy there.
+Gusty winds whipped across the river at Spring Bar upstream of Riggins as men and women prepared boats for four circular laps of the swirling eddy.
 Gary Lane introduced the ceremony with welcoming remarks and explained the significance of the boat circles to those gathered on the beach.

-The circle is sacred in the Native American tradition, he said, and must not be broken.
+The circle is sacred, he said, and like the water cycle or life cycle of salmon it must not be broken.
 The circles the boats perform are a way to share cultivated gratitude and energy back to the river to bring the salmon home safely.

 An event fashioned in the Native American spiritual tradition, the smell of burning sage and rosemary mixed with the cool spring canyon air as participants prepared their boats for launch.
-Once in the current of the eddy, the boats drifted upstream and eventually crossed into the river’s immense current.
-The wind rushed as the current took hold and swept the boats downstream.
-Once at the downstream end of the eddy, the boats reentered the eddy's powerful upstream current and completed the first of four laps.
+Once in the current of the eddy, the boats drifted upstream and crossed into the river’s immense current.
+The wind rushed as the river took hold and swept the boats downstream.
+Once at the downstream end of the eddy, the boats reentered the powerful upstream flow and completed the first of four laps.

-When the laps were complete, participants gathered to participate in yet another circle, this one a circle of sharing where they passed a Native American talking stick from one to the other and shared their thanks for the river, fish, Idaho, family and friends—all powerful forces, yet seemingly small compared with the adversity Idaho’s salmon face.
+When the laps were finished, participants gathered to participate in yet another circle, this time a circle of sharing in which they sat and passed a Native American talking stick from one to the other and shared their thanks for the river, fish, Idaho, family and friends—all powerful forces, yet seemingly small compared with the adversity Idaho’s salmon face.

 All of Idaho’s salmon are listed under the Endangered Species Act, and that has nothing to do with the Salmon River.
 The habitat along the Salmon River below Spring Bar—and far above it into the mountains—is some of the most pristine salmon habitat in the world.